qianrong0709/qianrong0709/README.md

 ### I'm Rong
-- 👨‍💻 I'm a full-time Research Assistant at Hong Kong Baptist University.
+- 👨‍💻 I'm a PhD Student at Hong Kong Baptist University.

 - 🔭 I’m currently working on applications of deep learning for moculelar generation and optimization.